-Development and Construction of Unimproved Properties.
+POTENTIAL INCREASED COSTS AND DELAYS RELATED TO PROPERTY DEVELOPMENT.
 The Company may invest some or all of the net proceeds of this Offering in the acquisition and development of properties upon which it will develop and construct improvements at a fixed contract price, provided that the Company may not invest more than 10% of is total assets in properties which are not expected to produce income within two years of their acquisition.
 In this regard, the Company will be subject to risks relating to the builder's ability to control construction costs or to build in conformity with plans, specifications and timetables.
 The builder's failure to perform may necessitate legal action by the Company to rescind its purchase or the construction contract or to compel performance.
 Performance also may be affected or delayed by conditions beyond the builder's control.
 Delays in completion of construction could also give lessees the right to terminate preconstruction leases for space at a newly developed project.
 Additional risks may be incurred where the Company makes periodic progress payments or other advances to such builders prior to completion of construction.
 However, the Company will make such payments only after having received a certification from an independent architect or an independent engineer, or both, as to the percentage of the project which has been completed and as to the dollar amount of the construction then completed.
 Factors such as those discussed above can result in increased costs of a project and a corresponding depletion of the Company's working capital reserves or loss of the Company's investment.
 In addition, the Company will be subject to normal lease-up risks relating to newly constructed projects.
 Furthermore, the price to be paid for a property upon which improvements are to be constructed or completed, which price is normally agreed upon at the time of acquisition, of necessity must be based upon projections of rental income and expenses or fair market value of the property upon completion of construction, which are not certain until after a number of months of actual operation.

-Competition for Investments.
+COMPETITION FOR INVESTMENTS.
 The Company will experience competition for real property investments from individuals, corporations and bank and insurance company investment accounts, as well as other real estate investment partnerships, including the Prior Wells Public Programs, real estate investment trusts and other entities engaged in real estate investment activities.
+For example, one Prior Wells Public Program has approximately \$11,000,000 available for real estate investments, and another will be seeking up to \$35,000,000 in investments, both of which will compete with the Company for real estate investment opportunities and both of which are managed by the Advisor.
 Competition for investments may have the effect of increasing costs and reducing Cash Available for Distribution.

-Potential Adverse Effects of Delays in Investments.
+POTENTIAL ADVERSE EFFECTS OF DELAYS IN INVESTMENTS.
 Delays which may take place in the selection, acquisition and development of properties could adversely affect the per Share Cash Available for Distribution as a result of the lower returns that will be received by the Company if it is required to invest in short-term investments.
 Also, where properties are acquired prior to the commencement of construction or during the early stages of construction, it will typically take several months to complete construction and rent available space.